Prodigy house: History

-The first "prodigy house" might be said to be Henry VII's Richmond Palace, completed in 1501 but now destroyed.
-But as a royal palace it does not strictly fit the definition.
+The first "prodigy house" might be said to be Henry VII's Richmond Palace, completed in 1501 but now destroyed, although as a royal palace it does not strictly fit the definition.
 Hampton Court Palace, built by Cardinal Wolsey but taken over by the king on his fall, is certainly an example.
 The trend continued through the reigns of Henry VIII, Elizabeth, and into the reign of James I, when it reached its height.
 Henry was a prolific builder himself, though little of his work survives, but the prudent Elizabeth (like her siblings) built nothing herself, instead encouraging her courtiers to "...build on a scale which in the past would have been seen as a dynastic threat."

 Others see the original Somerset House in the Strand, London as the first prodigy house, or at least the first English attempt at a thoroughly and consistently classical style.
 With some other Châteaux of the Loire Valley, the Château de Chambord of François I of France (built 1519–1547) had many features of the English houses, and certainly influenced Henry VIII's Nonsuch Palace.

 Important political families such as the Cecils and Bacons were serial builders of houses.
 These newly-risen families were typically the most frenetic builders.
 Sites were chosen for their potential convenience for royal progresses, rather than being the centre of landholdings, which were looked after by agents, or any local political powerbase.

 The term prodigy house ceases to be used for houses built after about 1620.
 Despite some features of more strictly classical houses like Wilton House (rebuilding begun 1630) continuing those of the prodigy house, the term is not used of them.
 Much later houses like Houghton Hall and Blenheim Palace show a lingering fondness for elements of the 16th-century prodigy style.

 In the 19th century Jacobethan revivals began, most spectacularly at Harlaxton Manor, which Anthony Salvin began in 1837.
 This manages to impart a Baroque swagger to the Northern Mannerist vocabulary.
 Mentmore Towers, by Joseph Paxton, is an enormous revival of a Smythson-type style, and like Westonbirt House (Lewis Vulliamy, 1860s) and Highclere Castle (by Sir Charles Barry 1839–42, used for filming Downton Abbey), is something of an inflated Wollaton.
 The royal Sandringham House in Norfolk includes prodigy elements in its mixed styles.
 Apart from private houses, elements of the prodigy style were popular for at least the exteriors of all other types of public buildings, and office buildings designed to impress.

 Many of the houses were later demolished, in the English Civil War or other times, and many smothered by later rebuilding.
 But the period retained a prestige, especially for families who rose to prominence during it, and in many the exteriors at least were largely retained.
 The north fronts of The Vyne and Lyme Park are examples of a slightly incongruous mixture of the Elizabethan and Palladian in a single facade.